bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

 Edit Mode
 =========

-To begin editing the sample sheets, open the *Sheet Operations* dropdown and click on *Edit Sheets*.
+To begin editing the sample sheets, open the :guilabel:`Sheet Operations` dropdown and select :guilabel:`Edit Sheets`.
 This will reload the current study and open it in edit mode, which differs somewhat from the default browsing UI.

 .. figure:: _static/app_samplesheets/sheet_ui_edit.png
     :align: center